gmarkall/nbep-7/README.md

 in order to specify the relationship between contexts and memory management
 include:

-- Does the memory manager plugin need to given a context as a parameter to its methods?
+- Does the memory manager plugin need to give a context as a parameter to its methods?
 Or, is just using the current context appropriate?
 - Should each context have its own instance of the memory manager?
   - For inspiration: does RMM manage memory for one context or all contexts?